Inklingo

 verbA2general

-Use 'atravesar' when the action of crossing involves going through or piercing something, like a forest, a river, or a barrier.
+Use 'atravesar' for the action of going through or across a larger obstacle or area, such as a forest, a river, or a mountain.

 A person stepping across a narrow river using stepping stones, moving from one side to the other.